jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 ---
-date: 2015-11-06T08:18:27-08:00
+date: 2016-03-08T20:33:00+09:00
 author: jason
-draft: true

-title: Time is not a resource.
-Stop acting like it is.
-seo_title:
+title: Am I Wasting My Time on the Wrong Goals?
+seo_title: Am I Wasting My Time on the Wrong Goals?
-slug: time-is-not-a-resource
+slug: wasting-time
-description:
+description: "\"Is this the best use of my time?\" It seems responsible to ask — but if we're not careful, it's a dangerous question that wastes more time than it saves."

 category:
--
+- finding-direction

 tag:
+- exploration
+- fear
+- learning
--
+- timemanagement

 images:
+- /images/not-a-good-use-of-my-time-600x300.jpg
-- /images/jason-lengstorf.jpg
+- /images/not-a-good-use-of-my-time.jpg

 videos: []

-discussion_link:
+enable_disqus: true

 ---
-There's a tendency to talk about time like it's a bank balance: "I only spend time on the things that *truly* add value to my life."

-But fuck your sanctimonious proclamations, because no you don't.
-None of us do.
-Because _we don't **choose** to spend our time._

-**We can't "save" or "spend" time; we can only use it as it passes, or stand and watch it go.**

-Time passes, whether we're choosing to spend it or not.
-I can't say, "Well, I only have three hours' worth of value-adding life scheduled for today, so I'll bank the additional twenty-one hours for later."

-That's the fantasy that we seem to operate under, however — to varying degrees of self-inflicted damage.

-## What If I'm Wasting Time on the Wrong Stuff?

 At breakfast a few days ago, Marisa and I were talking about her transition into [freelance copywriting](http://marisamorby.com) over the last year, and the twists and turns she's dealt with along the way.
 There was a twinge of despair around the edges of the conversation, and when I poked at it[^poke] she started talking about time.

 [^poke]:
     That's what you're supposed to do when you see that something is bothering someone, right?
 Poke at the sore spot?

+{{< caption src="/images/not-a-good-use-of-my-time.jpg"
+            align="aligncenter"
+            alt="Am I wasting my time on the wrong things?" >}}
+{{< /caption >}}

-"I worry that I've already wasted so much time.
-What if I start working on one of these ideas and it doesn't work?
-I'll be even further behind," she sighed, and gave me her best exasperated pout.
-"I just don't want to waste any more time going in the wrong direction."
+"**I worry that I've already wasted so much time.
+What if I start working on one of these ideas and it doesn't work?** I'll be even further behind," she sighed, and gave me her best exasperated pout. **"I just don't want to waste any more time going in the wrong direction."**

 For a brief, strange second I saw inside Marisa's mind.